 i.
 Option 2 of the J.D.
 Written Work Requirement does not qualify for the WWP.

 ii.
 Written work for which J.D. students registered in a previous academic year is not eligible for the WWP in the current year.

 iii.
 Credits for WWP projects are registered into the Winter Term only.

 iv.
 Students participating in the WWP must spend the winter term in Cambridge, working on the relevant paper unless the nature of their research requires them to travel.

-d) Application and Registration Process: The J.D. registration form and the LL.M. application are available online and in hard copy at the Office of the Registrar and in the Graduate Program Office respectively.
+The WWP registration forms for J.D. students and LL.M. students are available online and in hard copy at the Office of the Registrar and in the Graduate Program Office respectively.
 See Section VII for more information about registration and Section VIII for submission deadlines for papers written as part of the Winter Term Writing Program.